 Related Information Purpose Standards and Guidelines for Communication Sites Provides standards and guidelines that should be followed when setting up a Motorola Solutions communications site.
 Also known as the R56 manual.
-This may be purchased on CD 9880384V83, by calling the North America Parts Organization at 800-422-4210 (or the international number: 302-444-9842).
-System Documentation Overview For an overview of the ASTRO® 25 system documentation, open the graphical user interface for the ASTRO® 25 system documentation set and select the System Documentation Overview link.
-This opens a file that includes: • ASTRO® 25 system release documentation descriptions• ASTRO® 25 system diagrams For an additional overview of the system, review the architecture and descriptive information in the manuals that apply to your system configuration.
+This document may be purchased by calling the North America Parts Organization at 800-422-4210 (or the international number: 302-444-9842).
+System Overview and Documentation Reference Guide Provides an overview of the ASTRO® 25 new system features, documentation set, technical illustrations, and system-level disaster recovery that support the ASTRO® 25 radio communication system.
 ISSI.1 Network Gateway Feature Guide Includes information required to understand, install, manage, and troubleshoot an ISSI.1 Network Gateway Site, an interconnectivity solution for P25 ISSI.1 compatible systems.